 Useinow studied political science and cultural studies at the University of Gdańsk and the University of Warsaw.
 He has been a guest lecturer and the author of several academic publications.
 He regularly appears in the media, providing commentary on political affairs, regional security, and local development.

-Previously, Drumm was a senior program manager at the Sustainable Development Solutions Network, an international NGO and think tank chaired by Jeffrey Sachs.
-He published widely and led a team that produced data and recommendations for policymakers on the UN Sustainable Development Goals, greening supply chains, and international cooperation on urban development.
-He worked closely with city and national governments, the OECD, companies such as Esri and Systemiq, and development agencies such as GIZ.
+Drumm was previously a senior program manager at the Sustainable Development Solutions Network, an international NGO and think tank.
+He published widely and led a team that produced data and recommendations on climate and development targets, greening global supply chains, engagement in multilateral institutions, and the global financial architecture.
+He also worked at the Organization for Economic Co-operation and Development and at UNESCO.

-Prior to that, Drumm spent eight years in government affairs and business development at ENGIE, a Paris-based energy multinational, in France, the United Kingdom, and the United States.
+Before pivoting to policy research and think tanks, Drumm spent eight years in government affairs and business development at ENGIE, a French-based multinational energy utility, working in France, the United Kingdom and the United States.

-Drumm holds a master's degree in public affairs from Sciences Po Paris, as well as a master's degree from the Université Paris-Sorbonne and a bachelor’s degree from the University of Virginia.
-He speaks French and English.
+Drumm holds master’s degrees from Sciences Po Paris and the Université Paris-Sorbonne, and a bachelor's degree from the University of Virginia.
+He speaks fluent French.